CommodoreOS/PCUAE/README.md

 Project Carousel USB Anniversary Edition by Spannernick,

-Idea by Spannernick, Carousel USB Chooser by FaberfoX,
+Idea by Spannernick, Carousel USB Chooser by FaberfoX(Carousel Gamelist Loader),

-Fake Update by jj0, raxrip and cyanic,
+Fake Update by jj0 and cyanic and raxrip who created the firmware unpacker/packer that makes this possible,

-Load Carousel Games from USB Stick using Carousel Gamelist Loader,
+Load Carousel Games from USB Stick using Carousel Gamelist Loader and have differemnt carousel gamelists on TheCarousel,

 JIFFYDOS 6 included,

-C64 SID Music playing in the background.
+C64 SID Music playing in the background, plays different SID music on each carousel gamelists on TheCarousel C64 0 to G, H to R and S to Z.

 **This is free for non commercial use - NOT to SELL**